I-3-8-15.Continuing Disability Reviews and Social Security Ruling 13-3p

 4. Granting Review and Issuing a Decision

-In light of SSR 13-3p and the AC's limited resources to develop the record, the AC must carefully consider whether it is appropriate to issue a decision in a CDR case rather than remanding a case.
+In light of SSR 13-3p and the AC's limited resources to develop the record, the AC must carefully consider whether it is appropriate to issue a decision in a CDR case rather than remanding the case.
 Careful consideration is necessary to avoid issuing a decision on an undeveloped record or un-adjudicated period of time.

 Therefore, the analyst will consider the following before recommending that the AC issue a decision in a CDR case: